beersbr/ludum_dare_27/readme.md

 ## Idea

 10 seconds for several dudes on a map.
 You get 'so' many lives per map.
+Each life is used as a clone during the next life.
+Kill all the enemies to advance to the next map.

 # Log